Skip to main content

 Circadian Rhythms and Hormonal Synchronization

 The body’s internal clock, or circadian rhythm, profoundly influences the pulsatile release of many hormones.
 This 24-hour cycle, primarily regulated by light exposure, synchronizes physiological processes, including sleep-wake cycles, metabolism, and hormone secretion.
-Disruptions to circadian rhythm, such as those caused by shift work, irregular sleep patterns, or excessive artificial at night, can desynchronize hormonal release patterns.
+Disruptions to circadian rhythm, such as those caused by shift work, irregular sleep patterns, or excessive artificial light exposure at night, can desynchronize hormonal release patterns.

 For instance, melatonin, the sleep hormone, is secreted in darkness and its production can be suppressed by blue light exposure in the evening.
 This disruption can then affect the nocturnal release of growth hormone and the morning cortisol awakening response, leading to a cascade of metabolic and endocrine consequences.